Nov 09, 2022

 3. Report What You’ve Finished

 Creating a report and documentation detailing the project workflow and details is another good gesture we recommend making.
-Besides easing the handover process, this step can also help avoid misunderstandings when delivering the bad news.
+Besides easing the handover process, this step can also help avoid misunderstandings when firing a client.

 Here’s what you need to include in the documentation: